OVERVIEW

 As we walk, we’ll trace the early path of Cuthbert—a man of deep prayer, humility, and devotion.
 The trail winds through rolling hills, farmland, and forest, offering time for quiet reflection, shared conversation, and spiritual connection.

 Along the way, we’ll pause to consider how Cuthbert’s life of service and simplicity speaks into our own spiritual journey today.
-Check into the hotel in Kelso for a 2 night stay.

 Included Meals: